mmomtchev/everything-json/doc/API.md

 Retrieve a subtree out of the binary JSON object.

+Subsequent requests for the same element will return a reference to the same object for as long as the GC hasn't collected it.

 Returns **([string][20] | [boolean][21] | [number][22] | null | [Array][23]<[JSON][1]> | Record<[string][20], [JSON][1]>)**&#x20;

 ### expand

 Retrieve a subtree out of the binary JSON object automatically expanding primitive values.

+Subsequent requests for the same element will return a reference to the same object for as long as the GC hasn't collected it.

 Returns **([Array][23]<([JSON][1] | [string][20] | [boolean][21] | [number][22] | null)> | Record<[string][20], ([JSON][1] | [string][20] | [boolean][21] | [number][22] | null)> | [string][20] | [boolean][21] | [number][22] | null)**&#x20;